Angatar/docker-nfs-client/README.md

 ### Image TAGS

-- **d3fk/nfs-client:latest** which is the default image when using d3fk/nfs-client but is set with nfs3
+- **d3fk/nfs-client:latest** which is the default image when using d3fk/nfs-client but is set with nfs3 (nfs4 and other supported fstypes available by setting ENVs)
-- **d3fk/nfs-client:v4** which is ready to go as nfs4 client.
+- **d3fk/nfs-client:v4** which is ready to go as nfs4 client (ENVs still permit to change the default fstype).

 [![DockerHub Badge](https://lucky-red-wombat.cyclic.app/image/d3fk/nfs-client)](https://hub.docker.com/r/d3fk/nfs-client)